top of page

 10. Stop by the Hamilton Grange National Memorial

 Built by founding father Alexander Hamilton in 1802, this lovingly restored house was moved twice from its original spot on 143rd Street and is now located on a grassy slope in St. Nicholas Park.
-Free ranger-led tours of the house are held from Wednesday to Sunday.
+Free park ranger-led tours of the house are held from Wednesday to Sunday.

 📍414 W 141 St between Convent and St. Nicholas Aves